The IEEE Magnetics Society Italy Chapter – PETASPIN 2022 School on “Spintronics: fundamentals and applications”

-The school “Spintronics: fundamentals and applications” will be held in the month of December in Messina (Italy) for the next three years (2022, 2023 and 2024) and it is designed for students approaching the research field of spintronics and related areas.
-This year it is scheduled from the morning of 13 December to the lunch time of 16 December.
+The school will focus on furnishing concepts related to the fundamental and applied aspects of spintronics.
+The school will be held in the month of December in Messina (Italy) for the next three years (2022, 2023 and 2024) and it is designed for students, post-doc and early-stage researchers approaching the research field of spintronics and related areas.
+This year it is scheduled from the morning of 13 December to the lunch time of 16 December (4 days).
 It consists of a well-planned program including lectures by international experts covering both fundamental aspects and applications of the spintronic technology together with interdisciplinary seminars.
-The students can also submit a pre-recorded talk of 15 minutes.
-The participation is restricted to 35 students based on a competitive application.
-The school is organized by the Petaspin association in collaboration and co-sponsored by the Italy chapter of the IEEE Magnetics society, by the project “Low Power Spintronics Wireless Autonomous Node (SWAN) Integrated Circuits Developed Via Spintronics Technology Accelerator Platform” SWAN-on-chip funded by the European Union within the call HORIZON-CL4-2021-DIGITAL-EMERGING-01 and by the project “The Italian factory of micromagnetic modeling and spintronics” funded by MIUR (Ministero dell’Università e della Ricerca) within the Italian call PRIN 2020.
+The students will be invited to submit a pre-recorded talk of 15 minutes one month in advance that will be shared among the participants and the lecturers of the school.
+We aim to stimulate discussions and create networking during the whole period of the school with this approach.
+The students will also be involved in interactions with secondary school students from different cities near Messina with the aim to transfer their experience in doing research.
+The participation is restricted to 30-35 students based on a competitive application.
+The school is organized by the IEEE Magnetics Society Italy Chapter in collaboration with Petaspin association and co-sponsored by the project “Low Power Spintronics Wireless Autonomous Node (SWAN) Integrated Circuits Developed Via Spintronics Technology Accelerator Platform” (SWAN-on-chip) funded by the European Union within the call HORIZON-CL4-2021-DIGITAL-EMERGING-01 and by the project “The Italian factory of micromagnetic modeling and spintronics” funded by MUR (Ministero della Ricerca) within the Italian call PRIN 2020 and by the Association of the Engineers of Messina.
 The co-organizers of the school are Prof. Giovanni Finocchio from the University of Messina and Prof. Mario Carpentieri from Politecnico di Bari.

 Learning Objectives of the School